thesubtlety/hugo-files/content/about.md

 categories = "misc"
 +++

-I am a security professional with over five years of experience having held roles troubleshooting networks and securing applications.
-I have been red teaming at a large company for the past several years.
+I am a security professional with over seven years of experience and have held roles troubleshooting large networks and securing web and mobile applications.
+For the last three years I have been red teaming at several Fortune 500s across multiple industries.

 I have a strong track record of applying creative thinking and determination to solve technical challenges.
 I contribute to open source software including the Metasploit framework<sup>1</sup> and enjoy sharing my technical learning experiences through this blog.
-I hold a few certificates including the OSCE and OSCP.
+I hold a few certificates including the OSCE, OSCP, and GXPN.

 I'm always interested in challenging new opportunities.